cbrueck/nprm-gui/README.md

 # NPRM-gui
 (currently supported firmware: 2019_10_20)

+Update (2020-01-10):

+I'm working on telnet-connection support for the GUI...

 Update (2020-01-04):

 The new NPRM-gui python script is online.
 It's an experimantal Version! (not fully tested yet).
 USB-Connection should be automatically detected in this version.
 Still no support for telnet connections in the script.